justcallmekoko/ESP32Marauder/README.md

 8. Install the [CH340 Drivers](https://github.com/justcallmekoko/ESP32Marauder/blob/master/Drivers/CH34x_Install_Windows_v3_4.EXE)
 9. Download or clone this repository
 10. Open `esp32_marauder.ino`
+10.5.
+If you're using the analog battery measuring circuit, go to the MenuFunctions.cpp and change "#define BATTERY_ANALOG_ON" to 1
 11. Plug your ESP32 into a USB port and select the COM port under `Tools`>`Port`
 12. Select `LOLIN D32` under `Tools`>`Boards`
 13. Click `ESP32 Sketch Data Upload` and wait for the SPIFFS upload to finish